Our staff will respond to your query promptly and provide detailed information to your questions.

 International flights, airport transfer in Oslo, travel insurance, luggage handling & optional excursions onboard Hurtigruten voyage.

 Arrive Oslo and make your own way to your central hotel in the heart of Oslo.
 The Norwegian capital has a great deal to offer the discerning traveller.
 If you arrive early, we can recommend a walk around the centre of town to view the Parliament, the Castle & the Harbour area.
 Climb the new Opera House for a chance to orient yourself to this small capital.

-Your escort will meet you this evening in the hotel lobby at 5pm and then enjoy a welcome dinner with your group at Ekebergparken.
+Your escort will meet you this evening in the hotel lobby at 5pm after which you will enjoy a welcome dinner with your group at Ekebergparken.
 Take the tram together up to the Ekebergparken sculpture park and then wander through the park up to the Ekebergrestauranten.
-Enjoy stunning views of the inner Oslo fjord, the city and the Opera house on the patio.
+Enjoy stunning views of the inner Oslo fjord, the city and the Opera house from the patio.

 After breakfast, head off with your group to some of the Oslo photography highlights: downtown photogenic Grünerløkka area and Vigeland Park.

 The afternoon is free in Oslo, and if you haven't previously visited some of the Oslo highlights, we recommend the Viking Ship, Kontiki & Fram museums, Holmenkollen Ski Jump and Museum.

 In the late afternoon, head down to the harbour to meet your tall ship S/S Vega for a private 3-hour prawn cruise.
 This involves platters of seafood and drinks (not included) as you cruise around the Oslo fjord.